Saturday, 16th August '25

 A unique brunch to celebrate the best local produce from Bandon to Ballycotton at Cork’s only rooftop bar and restaurant.
 The event will commence with a Rebel city signature summer cocktail incorporating Maharani Gin.
 DJ Dave Daly will be on hand to keep the vibes high.

-Tickets: €35 per person Booking here
+Tickets: €35 per person Book here

 Summer Tapas on the Terrace